 Steps for using photography to build your brand

 While you don’t necessarily have to be a visual dynamo to be a successful brand, photographically strong companies can be particularly powerful.
 With bespoke photography, you can constantly engage your customers with new evocative images, and form emotional connections through multi-sensory online (and offline) experiences.

 Think about it for a moment.
 Would you feel more engaged by a website that’s brimming with text, videos, and imagery, or one that’s simply a block of font?

 Of course, professional brand photography is more than just a way to enrapture your audience.
-It’s also a solution for helping you to create a stronger brand.
+It’s also a solution for helping you to create a stronger brand and enhance every aspect of graphic design.
 All you need to get started, is a set of sustainable brand photography guidelines:

 Brand photography guidelines step 1: Concept and visualisation

 Just like any great idea, developing strong brand photography guidelines will start with a concept.
 Think about how you want to resonate with your brand.
 Are you looking for something that’s down-to-earth and sophisticated?
 Would you prefer images that are bold, colourful, and fun?
 Your personality and tone of voice should guide your decisions here, as your verbal and visual identity need to go hand in hand.
 The following questions will help:

 What’s your underlining characteristic?
 Are you serious, trustworthy, intelligent, or creative?
 Does your photography communicate those attributes, or suggest something different?

 Where does your photography need to focus to bring attention to your identity?
 Pictures of people show humanity, while images of nature can portray an “epic” experience.

 How will you share your photos to highlight your unique character?
 Will you be posting on Instagram and social media channels as well as your website?